girishpandit88/java9andDocker/Readme.md

 Java9 and Docker - minimalist future is here
 ==============================================

+Quick look at how to dish out those size zero docker images that packages your runtime app binaries

 ### Steps to install java9 on ubuntu (included a provision script, invoked when vagrant launches)